BunnyWay/BunnyCDN.Java.Storage/README.md

 # BunnyCDN.Java.Storage

 The official Java library used for interacting with the BunnyCDN Storage API.
-We would like to thank doghouch for the development.
+We would like to thank [@doghouch](https://github.com/doghouch) for the development.

+## Latest Release

+[Click here](https://github.com/BunnyWay/BunnyCDN.Java.Storage/releases/download/Main/BCDN.jar) to download the latest release.

 ## Usage

 This client requires Java 7+.
-Import the JAR and you're good to go!
+Import the JAR and add the following to your class:

+	import bunnycdn.BCDNObject;
+	import bunnycdn.BCDNStorage;
+	import bunnycdn.Converter;

 Having said that, before you delve into any of the examples, the BCDNStorage object must be initialized: